No amount of alcohol is good for the heart, new report says, but critics disagree on science - KESQ

 Swift criticism

-Critics were swift to attack the federation’s stance, saying that it was ignoring studies that do show a small benefit to some heart conditions when a moderate amount of alcohol is consumed.
+Critics were swift to dispute the federation’s stance, saying that it was ignoring studies that do show a small benefit to some heart conditions when a moderate amount of alcohol is consumed.

 One such study on the risks of alcohol, published in the Lancet in 2018, was extensively used in the WHF brief, “but seriously misrepresents, and selectively reports, their findings,” said David Spiegelhalter, the Winton Professor for the Public Understanding of Risk at the University of Cambridge.